-Medicare has rolled out the 2020 Physicians Fee Schedule (PFS) and it is quite a disappointment for those who were looking to see a jump in the conversion factor this year.
-The 2020 PFS conversion factor (36.0896) represents an increase of just a nickel over 2019 (36.0391).
-This modest update, unfortunately, continues a concerning trend of relatively flat Medicare payment updates that are not keeping up with the cost of inflation or furnishing care to Medicare beneficiaries.
+The bad news first – the 2020 PFS conversion factor (36.0896) represents an increase of just a nickel over 2019 (36.0391).
+The modest hike, unfortunately, continues a concerning trend of relatively flat Medicare payment rates that are not keeping up with the cost of inflation or furnishing care to Medicare beneficiaries.

 Here are the key takeaways from the new rules that take effect in 2020 MGMA has published a recent article about it which can be accessed here.

-- Increase reimbursement opportunity in TCM, CCM, and PCM services: Under existing policy, transitional care management (TCM) services cannot be billed concurrently with 57 codes during the 30-day period covered by TCM.
-Starting 2020 CMS will allow TCM billing with 16 codes previously prohibited from concurrent billing.
+3. Transitional care management (TCM): The restrictions on concurrent care billing for patients referred for hospitalization, have been reduced.
+So there are going to more opportunities for billing.
+Under existing policy, transitional care management (TCM) services cannot be billed concurrently with 57 codes during the 30-day period covered by TCM.
+Starting 2020, CMS will allow TCM billing with 16 codes previously prohibited from concurrent billing.
 These include prolonged services without a direct patient contract and chronic care management.
 Additionally, CMS increased the payment by adopting the AMA RUC recommended work RVU of 2.36 for CPT code 99495 and 3.10 for CPT 99296 from 2.11 and 3.05 in the year 2019 respectively.
 For groups already billing for CCM services, the addition of the new add-on code 99490 for noncomplex CCM 20-minutes, should offer additional reimbursement opportunities.
 CMS also finalized new coverage with a new code describing “Principal Care Management” (PCM) which is similar to CCM but instead is intended for patients with only one complex chronic condition.
 Starting Jan.
 1, 2020 G2064 can be billed for PCM.

 Kunal Jain is the co-founder of PracticeForces Medical Billing and IT consulting company in Clearwater, Florida.